-During the three months ended March 31, 2009, the Company granted options in exchange for accrued performance cash bonuses ("Cash Bonus Options").
+During the three months ended March 31, 2009, the Company granted options in lieu of accrued performance cash bonuses ("Cash Bonus Options").
 Employees received a certain amount of options in exchange for up to 50% of their accrued performance cash bonus.
 The Company estimated the fair value of these options to be equal to the amount of cash bonus exchanged for the options divided by the number of options granted.
 The options were 100% vested on the date of the grant, January 16, 2009.
 In addition, employees were given the option of exchanging the remaining 50% of their performance cash bonus for 50% more options than were exchanged for the first 50% of their performance cash bonus.
 An additional \$23,293 in compensation costs was expensed in the first quarter as a result of this incremental incentive to preserve the Company's cash.

-Excluding Cash Bonus Options, for the year ended December 31, 2009, the Company estimated the fair value of each option award granted to employees using the Black-Scholes option-pricing model and the following assumptions for the year ended December 31, 2009 and 2008:
+Excluding Cash Bonus Options, for the year ended December 31, 2010, the Company estimated the fair value of each option award granted to employees using the Black-Scholes option-pricing model and the following assumptions for the year ended December 31, 2010 and 2009:

-December 31, 2009 December 31, 2008
+December 31, 2010 December 31, 2009

-Expected volatility 117% to 123% 75% to 137%
+Expected volatility 90% to 98% 117% to 123%

-Expected term 3 years 5.50 to 6.25 years
+Expected term 3 years 3 years

 Dividend yield 0% 0%

-Risk-free interest rates 1.4% to 1.7% 1.6% to 3.4%
+Risk-free interest rates 1% 1.4% to 1.7%